cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

           string name;
         }
         ```
-  * The `Lane` list MUST NOT have duplicate lane IDs
+  * The `Lane` list MUST NOT have duplicate lane IDs.
-  * The order of the `Lane` elements in the `lanes` field defines their priority
+  * The order of the `Lane` elements in the `lanes` field defines their priority.
   * Lane ID 0 is the native lane.
-    * It MAY be present in the list
+    * It MAY be present in the list.
-    * If it is absent, it is equivalent to having it as the last element (lowest priority)
+    * If it is absent, it is equivalent to having it as the last element (lowest priority).
-  * Channel ID is a byte
+  * Channel ID is a byte.
-    * Current channel distribution (among reactors) goes up to `0x61`
+    * Current channel distribution (among reactors) goes up to `0x61`.
     * Proposal: reserve for mempool lanes channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
       * max of 128 lanes.
 Big enough?
     * currently, mempool is p2p channel ID is `0x30`, which would be a special case: native lane.
   * How to deal with nodes that are late?
 So, lane info at mempool level (and thus p2p channels to establish) does not match.
-    * Two cases
+    * Two cases:
-    * A node that is up to date and falls behind (e.g., network instability, etc.)
+      1. A node that is up to date and falls behind (e.g., network instability, etc.)
         * Not a problem.
 For lanes to change we **require** a coordinated upgrade.
-        * Reason: if we allow upgrade changing lane info **not** to be a coordinated upgrage,
+          * Reason: if we allow upgrade changing lane info **not** to be a coordinated upgrade,
             then we won't have consistent lane info across nodes (each node would be running a particular version of the software)
-    * A node that is blocksyncing from far away in the past (software upgrades in the middle)
+      2. A node that is blocksyncing from far away in the past (software upgrades in the middle)
         * Normal channels (including `0x30`): same as before
         * Lane channels (>=`0x80`), not declared.
 The node can't send/receive mempool-related info.
 Not a problem, since it's blocksyncing
           * If we're not at the latest version (e.g., Cosmovisor-drive blocksync)
             * channel info likely to be wrong
-          * but we Cosmovisor will kill the node before switching to consensus
+            * but Cosmovisor will kill the node before switching to consensus
-    * We will need to extend the channel-related handshake between nodes to be able to add channels after initial handshake
+    * We will need to extend the channel-related handshake between nodes to be able to add channels after initial handshake.
     * TODO: this needs a bit more thought/discussion
     * IDEA: use versions:
       * bump up the p2p version.
 Any late legacy node will have to upgrade to latest P2P version to acquire nodes